Storykit/be-test/README.md

 In this repository we have provided you with a boilerplate that you can use to start if you like.
 But feel free to change it and add the tools/framework etc to your liking.
 It should however utilize some form of message queue, the boilerplate includes a redis queue setup with some helpers within `packages/redis`.

-We have also provided routes and controller for a mailbox in `src/mailbox/` and some boilerplating for a mainmain and postoffice in `src/mailman` and `src/postoffice`.
+We have also provided routes and controller for a mailbox in `src/mailbox/` and some boilerplating for a mailman and postoffice in `src/mailman` and `src/postoffice`.
 ## Installing
 1. Clone repo
 2. Install [https://docs.docker.com/install/](Docker) and NodeJS ([https://github.com/nvm-sh/nvm](nvm is useful for this))